nfinit/databook/os/vax-vms/011-intro.md

 SET DEFAULT DKA0:[000000]
 ```

-`[000000]` is a special directory indiciating the root (highest level)
+`[000000]` is is the *master file directory*, also known as the top or
-directory of a device.
-Running a `DIR` command now gives us the following:
+root directory of a given volume.

 ```
 $ DIR